furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/getting_started/furiosa_mlperf.rst

 .. code-block:: sh

   docker pull furiosaai/furiosa-mlperf:latest

-  # Please replace the model id by the one you want to run.
+  # Please replace the model id by one of other MLPerf models you want to run.
   MODEL_ID=furiosa-ai/gpt-j-6b-FP8-MLPerf

   docker run -it --rm \